FanaticAura/Frontend-test-projects/Digital clock app on React/README.md

 # React + Vite

+Note: node_modules packages are too large to place them here.
+Hence, the React component are placed here in order to show my coding abilities.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: